A Primer for Marine Scientists Planning Shipboard Work in Alaskan Arctic and Sub-Arctic Waters

 As scientific interest in the Arctic has increased in the past couple decades, particularly to follow apparent recent changes in arctic climate and sea ice cover, some conflicts have arisen between scientific researchers wishing to access Arctic marine research sites and Native subsistence users who often are hunting in the same areas.
 Concerns such as the impacts of ship operational noise on marine mammal behavior and migration routes have often been the basis for these conflicts.
 At the same time, many primarily Native communities in Alaska are specifically interested in having scientists help them understand how the Arctic will change physically, and also respond ecologically as climate changes.
 This creates a paradox combining concern over possible conflicts between scientific research and subsistence hunting, with an interest by local residents in using scientific knowledge to facilitate adaptation to potentially rapid climate change.
 This means that researchers working in Alaskan marine waters, whether they realize it or not, will face an unusually high level of interest and scrutiny by local residents who will be interested in the timing, location, and results of their scientific work.

-This web page is meant to provide some guidelines to make those interactions more efficient and effective, and to reduce the potential for conflicts between scientific research and subsistence hunting while improving communication of scientific results to local audiences.
+This web page is meant to be complementary to the efforts undertaken by the Arctic Waterways Safety Committee by providing some guidelines to make scientist-community interactions more efficient and effective.
+It is in our best interests as scientists to reduce the potential for conflicts between scientific research and subsistence hunting while improving communication of scientific results to local audiences.

 Steps for a Conflict-free Research Cruise

 - Identify the local communities near your area of operation